Vern Gosdin

-Vernon Gosdin (August 5, 1934 – April 28, 2009) was an American country music singer.
+Vernon Gosdin (August 5, 1934 – April 28, 2009), known as country music's "the Voice", was an American country music singer.
 He had 19 top-10 solo hits on the country music charts from 1977 through 1990.
-Three of these hits went to Number One: "I Can Tell By the Way You Dance (You're Gonna Love Me Tonight)", "Set 'Em Up Joe", and "I'm Still Crazy".
+Three of these hits went to number one: "I Can Tell by the Way You Dance (You're Gonna Love Me Tonight)", "Set 'Em Up Joe", and "I'm Still Crazy".

 Career

 Early years

 As the sixth child in a family of nine, Vern Gosdin began singing in Bethel East Baptist Church in his birth place of Woodland, Alabama, United States, where his mother played piano.
 Gosdin and two brothers sang gospel on Birmingham radio station WVOK.
 Gosdin later moved to Chicago, Illinois, where he operated the D&G Tap.
-He idolized The Louvin Brothers and The Blue Sky Boys as a young man.
+He idolized the Louvin Brothers and the Blue Sky Boys as a young man.

 1960s: West Coast Country music movement

-In 1961, Gosdin moved to California, where he joined the West Coast Country music movement, first as a member of the Golden State Boys, which became The Hillmen, and included Chris Hillman.
-Gosdin then formed The Gosdin Brothers with brother Rex.
-The duo appeared on the charts in the late 1960s with a song titled "Hangin' On" on the Bakersfield International label, then with "Till The End" on Capitol Records.
-During the same time period, the Gosdin Brothers were featured on Hillman's former Byrds mate Gene Clark's first solo album, the 1967 well-regarded Gene Clark with the Gosdin Brothers, singing backing vocals on all of the tracks behind the lead vocals of Clark and lead guitars of Clarence White, Glen Campbell, and Bill Rinehart (later of the Merry-Go-Round).
+In 1961, Gosdin moved to California, where he joined the West Coast country music movement, first as a member of the Golden State Boys, which became the Hillmen, and included Chris Hillman.
+Gosdin then formed the Gosdin Brothers with brother Rex.
+The duo appeared on the charts in the late 1960s with a song titled "Hangin' On" on the Bakersfield International label, then with "Till the End" on Capitol Records.
+During the same time, the Gosdin Brothers were featured on Hillman's former Byrds mate Gene Clark's first solo album, the 1967 well-regarded Gene Clark with the Gosdin Brothers, singing backing vocals on all of the tracks behind the lead vocals of Clark and lead guitars of Clarence White, Glen Campbell, and Bill Rinehart (later of the Merry-Go-Round).

 1970s: Retirement and comeback

 Gosdin retired from performing during the 1970s and moved to Cartersville, Georgia, where he operated a glass company.
-In 1976, he signed with Elektra Records and his first hit was a remake of "Hangin' On", which featured Emmylou Harris on harmony vocals and peaked at No. 16.
-His next single, "Yesterday's Gone" written by Wayne Hinsen Bradford who also wrote for Emmylou Harris, which also featured Harris, became his first Top 10 hit in 1977.
-Several more hits followed between 1977 and 1979 with the biggest of these hits being a remake of "Till the End" and a cover of The Association's "Never My Love" which also featured harmony vocals from Janie Frickie.
+In 1976, he signed with Elektra Records, and his first hit was a remake of "Hangin' On", which featured Emmylou Harris on harmony vocals and peaked at number 16.
+His next single, "Yesterday's Gone", written by Wayne Hinsen Bradford, who also wrote for Emmylou Harris, also featured Harris, and became his first top-10 hit in 1977.
+Several more hits followed between 1977 and 1979, with the biggest of these hits being a remake of "Till the End" and a cover of the Association's "Never My Love", which also featured harmony vocals from Janie Frickie.